Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 cover of the DIP switch is labeled with "System Code" and "Unit Code".
 "System Code" means house code and with "Unit Code" the receiver code is meant.

+In the image below DIP-switches 1 and 5 are on for the house code, this equals 10001 in binary or 17 in decimal.
+For the receiver code only DIP-switch A is on, this equals 10000 in binary or 16 in decimal.

 .. image:: /Images/Bricklets/bricklet_remote_dip_switch_350.jpg
    :scale: 100 %
    :alt: DIP switch in remote switch to set house and receiver code